swfiua/gotu/docs/cberry.rst

 1980's.

-I hope you will enjoy his book, the Geometry of the Universe, which I am sent in thanks not only for the work you put into the conference but also because it was a conversation with you at the conference that has very much help focus my attendion on crux of the matter.
+I hope you will enjoy his book, the Geometry of the Universe, which I sent in thanks not only for the work you put into the conference but also because it was a conversation with you at the conference that has very much help focus my attendion on crux of the matter.